YuuichiAkagawa/STM32F4_ADK/README.md

 STM32F4-Discovery with Android ADK
 ====================================

-Android ADK implementation for STM32F4-Discovery.
+Android Open Accessory(ADK) firmware for STM32F4-Discovery

 This project is an experimental yet.

 Build
 ------
-You can build with Atollic TrueSTUDIO Lite.
+You can build with Atollic TrueSTUDIO/STM32 Lite.

 Sample Android App is [here](https://github.com/YuuichiAkagawa/HelloADK)